dcos/dcos/packages/adminrouter/extra/src/README.md

 Below, there is a general overview of all the components of the test harness.
 More detailed documentation can be found in docstrings and comments in the code itself.

-If in doubt, it also may be very helpful to look for examples among existing tests.
+Additionally there is a guick howto on basic tests writting.
+Unfortunatelly it is impossible to fully cover all aspects of the test harnes, so it also may be helpful to look for examples among existing tests.

-### Quickstart
+### Running tests
 To execute all the tests, just issue:

 	make test